dzivkovi/Claude/README.md

 ## Problem Statement

-The same code should work across platforms where Claude models ans inference endpoints are hosted:
+The same code should work across platforms where Claude models and inference endpoints are hosted:

 ```python
 # Works ✓ - Direct Anthropic API